Indigenous Peoples Space

 The Indigenous Peoples Space is a building in Ottawa, Ontario, Canada, designated for the use of the First Nations, Inuit, and Métis peoples.

 The building is located at 100 Wellington Street in Block 2 of Canada's Parliamentary precinct, immediately south of Parliament Hill in downtown Ottawa.
-The current Beaux-Arts building on site was built in 1931 to house the first permanent United States Embassy in Canada, but was abandoned for a new location in 1999.
+The current Beaux-Arts building on site was built in 1931 to house the first permanent United States Embassy in Canada, but was closed after a move to a new location in 1999.
+It would remain vacant for the next two decades.

-After remaining vacant for almost 20 years, in 2017, the building was designated to be revitalized as the Indigenous People's Space.

-The adaptive reuse of the original building is currently being undertaken by three Indigenous architectural firms (David T. Fortin Architect, Smoke Architecture, and Wanda Dalla Costa Architects) to incorporate Indigenous values and teachings into an outer shell-design that is reflective of its people.
-Included with the 100 Wellington Street building is 119 Sparks Street, originally housing the Canadian Imperial Bank of Commerce, and connecting space.
+In 2017, the building was designated to be revitalized as the Indigenous People's Space.
+Included with the 100 Wellington Street building is 119 Sparks Street, originally housing a bank, and a connecting space.